spatie/laravel-site-search/docs/basic-usage/using-a-search-profile.md

 - to only index any page that had `200` as the status code of its response
 - to not index a page if the response had a header `site-search-do-not-index`

+By default, the crawling process will respect the `robots.txt` of your site.

 A search profile is also responsible for determining which indexer will be used for a certain page.
 An indexer is responsible for determining the title, content, description, ... of a page.
 By default, `Spatie\SiteSearch\Indexers\DefaultIndexer` will get used.
 To know more about indexers and how to customize them, head over to [the section on indexers](/docs/laravel-site-search/v1/advanced-usage/using-a-custom-indexer).

 ## Creating your own search profile